Skip to main content

 Stop the service

-1. Use the following menu path on the Application server: Start > Administrative Tools > Server Manager.
+1. Use menu path: Start > Administrative Tools > Server Manager.
 The Administrative Tools window displays.

-4. In the Services list, select the Additional Display Service Name for the LSAM.
+4. In the Services list, select the additional display service name for the instance.

 5. Use menu path: Action > Stop.